Netherlands-Indonesia Union: Structure

 The status of Netherlands New Guinea should be discussed further.
 Preliminarily, New Guinea remained under Dutch rule.
 And, where Suriname and the Antilles would be equal partners (federated states) in the Kingdom, New Guinea would remain a colony.
-The Head of the Union (Hoofd der Unie) would be Queen Juliana.
+The Head of the Union (Hoofd der Unie) would be Queen Juliana, in which her majesty's role would be that of a figurehead, akin to the current role of the Head of the Commonwealth.
 The collaboration would take place in the following areas: